Spritea/Context-Aggregation-Network/README.md

 ```
 python train.py --config configs/isprs_vaihingen.yml
 ```
+## Models
+Trained models used in benchmark evaluation for testing are provided in [Mega](https://mega.nz/#F!Al4HGASJ!fEmoIhcYtr4YkW72P-z5Yg).

 ## Dependency
 This repo is heavily based on the framework provided by [pytorch-semseg](https://github.com/meetshah1995/pytorch-semseg).
 You can refer to that repo for more details.